micahvandegrift/micahvandegrift.github.io/CV.md

 **(Working title) Forecasting a "maturity model" for Supporting Public Access Policies: A Preliminary Study.** Devin Soper, Renaine Julian, Cinthya Ippoliti, Amy Koshoffer
 * Our research question for this project is what does a “maturity model” for public access outreach/support look like?
 What resources/skills are necessary to achieve a high-level of support?
 We're basing this on [a study done by Cox et. all](https://via.hypothes.is/http://eprints.whiterose.ac.uk/101389/13/RDM%202%20survey%20final%20version%20201608%20JASIST%20inc%20figs%20and%20tables%20WRRO.pdf) which surveyed Universities in the UK, Australia, and Europe in attempt to outline what mature research data services look like.

+How to be a one person scholarly communication office. **Webinar panelist** Presentation on deciding balancing advocacy and activism in a new scholarly communication initiative.
+June 15, 2017.
+Slides posted following the presentation.

-OA Publication Quality. **Webinar co-moderator** Library Publishing Coalition Professional Development series.
-Panel discussion featuring representatives from the Open Access Scholarly Publishers Association and Directory of Open Access Journals.
+OA Publication Quality - Library Publishing Coalition Professional Development series. **Webinar co-moderator** Panel discussion featuring representatives from the Open Access Scholarly Publishers Association and Directory of Open Access Journals.

-Federal Open Policies Operation - Phase III. **Outreach and informational toolkit** Collaborative project of FSU Librarians and interns with documents, slides, and other materials for constructing an outreach program about federal public access mandates.
-To be released on Open Science Framework upon completion.
+Federal Open Policies Operation - Phase III. **Outreach and informational toolkit** Collaborative project of FSU Librarians and interns with documents, slides, and other materials for constructing an outreach program about federal public access mandates. [osf.io/nvujj/](https://osf.io/nvujj/)

 2016
 ----
 Discover DH: Introduction to Digital Humanities Theories and Methods. **Training series** Presenter and co-planner of this semester long series. [https://doi.org/10.6084/m9.figshare.4287263.v1](https://doi.org/10.6084/m9.figshare.4287263.v1)

 Managing Scope and Scale: Applying the Incubator Model to Digital Scholarship.
 Micah Vandegrift, Sarah Stanley, Alix Keener, Zoe Borovsky, Dawn Childress, Elizabeth Lorang, Christy Hyman. **Panel presentation** at the Digital Library Federation Forum. [http://doi.org/10.17605/OSF.IO/DBF25](http://doi.org/10.17605/OSF.IO/DBF25)